rydmike/rydmike.github.io/blog_theme_demo.md

 flutter: Settings: init DB values
 ```

-Above we see that the old `keyValueDbProvider` is disposed, when we used the UI `ToggleButtons` to change to Shared Preferences key-value DB, the value of `usedKeyValueDbProvider` changed from `hive` to `sharedPreferences`, and the `keyValueDbProvider` is updated to a new instance of `KeyValueDbPrefs`.
+Above we see that the old `keyValueDbProvider` is disposed when we used the UI `KeyValueDbToggleButtons` to change to **Shared Preferences** key-value DB.
+The value of `usedKeyValueDbProvider` changed from `hive` to `sharedPreferences`, and the `keyValueDbProvider` provider got a new instance of `KeyValueDbPrefs`.

-The change in value of the `usedKeyValueDbProvider` triggered the callback on the `listener` we have defined, where the new shared preferences key-value DB is initialized with a `keyValueDb.init()` and `Settings.init()` is also called.
+The change in value of the `usedKeyValueDbProvider` triggered the callback on the `listener` we have defined, where the new Shared Preferences key-value DB is initialized with an async `keyValueDb.init()` call, and `Settings.init()` is also called.

 Calling `Settings.init` causes all settings values to be retrieved from the Shared Preference key-value DB.
 If a settings value stored in it, has a different value than the UI control currently has, each impacted UI control is also updated.
-This happens since each associated provider state is changed via `Settings.init` if its value was different in the swapped in settings key-value DB.
-Below we see the values gotten from the `KeyValueDbPrefs` and `StateNotifierProvider<SettingsEntry>` providers being updated if the value changed from previous value, in the app we see it as UI theme controls changing positions and values:
+This happens since each associated provider state is changed in `Settings.init` if its value was different in the swapped in settings key-value DB.
+Below we see the values gotten from the `KeyValueDbPrefs` and `StateNotifierProvider<SettingsEntry>` providers being updated only if the value changed from previous value.
+In the app we see it as UI theme controls changing positions and values:

 ```
+flutter: Settings: init DB values
-flutter: Prefs get   : ["useMaterial3"] = false (bool)
+flutter: Prefs get   : ["useMaterial3"] = true (bool)
-flutter: PROVIDER    : useMaterial3Provider
-flutter:   Type      : StateNotifierProvider<SettingsEntry<bool>, bool>
-flutter:   Old value : true
-flutter:   New value : false
 flutter: Prefs type  : ThemeMode    : themeMode as 1
 flutter: Prefs get   : ["themeMode"] = 1 (int)
 flutter: Prefs get   : ["schemeIndex"] = 13 (int)
 flutter: PROVIDER    : schemeIndexProvider
 flutter:   Type      : StateNotifierProvider<SettingsEntry<int>, int>
-flutter:   Old value : 20
+flutter:   Old value : 29
 flutter:   New value : 13
-flutter: Prefs type  : FlexSurfaceMode  : lightSurfaceMode as 1
+flutter: Prefs type  : FlexSurfaceMode  : lightSurfaceMode as null
-flutter: Prefs get   : ["lightSurfaceMode"] = 1 (int)
+flutter: Prefs get   : ["lightSurfaceMode"] = null (Null)
-flutter: Prefs type  : FlexSurfaceMode  : darkSurfaceMode as 1
+flutter: Prefs type  : FlexSurfaceMode  : darkSurfaceMode as null
-flutter: Prefs get   : ["darkSurfaceMode"] = 1 (int)
+flutter: Prefs get   : ["darkSurfaceMode"] = null (Null)
-flutter: Prefs get   : ["lightBlendLevel"] = 10 (int)
+flutter: Prefs get   : ["lightBlendLevel"] = 16 (int)
+flutter: PROVIDER    : lightBlendLevelProvider
+flutter:   Type      : StateNotifierProvider<SettingsEntry<int>, int>
+flutter:   Old value : 5
+flutter:   New value : 16
-flutter: Prefs get   : ["darkBlendLevel"] = 25 (int)
+flutter: Prefs get   : ["darkBlendLevel"] = 28 (int)
+flutter: PROVIDER    : darkBlendLevelProvider
+flutter:   Type      : StateNotifierProvider<SettingsEntry<int>, int>
+flutter:   Old value : 25
+flutter:   New value : 28
 flutter: Prefs get   : ["lightSwapColors"] = false (bool)
 flutter: Prefs get   : ["darkSwapColors"] = false (bool)
 flutter: PROVIDER    : darkSwapColorsProvider